algorand/go-algorand/data/transactions/logic/README.md

 `int` constants may be `0x` prefixed for hex, `0` prefixed for octal, or decimal numbers.

 `intcblock` may be explictily assembled.
-It will conflict with the assembler gathering `int` psuedo-ops into a `intcblock` program prefix, but may be used in code only has explicit `intc` references. `intcblock` should be followed by space separated int contsants all on one line.
+It will conflict with the assembler gathering `int` pseudo-ops into a `intcblock` program prefix, but may be used in code only has explicit `intc` references. `intcblock` should be followed by space separated int constants all on one line.

 `bytecblock` may be explicitly assembled.
-It will conflict with the assembler if there are any `byte` psudo-ops but may be used if only explicit `bytec` references are used. `bytecblock` should be followed with byte contants all on one line, either 'encoding value' pairs (`b64 AAA...`) or 0x prefix or function-style values (`base64(...)`).
+It will conflict with the assembler if there are any `byte` pseudo-ops but may be used if only explicit `bytec` references are used. `bytecblock` should be followed with byte contants all on one line, either 'encoding value' pairs (`b64 AAA...`) or 0x prefix or function-style values (`base64(...)`).

 ## Labels and Branches